· 26 min read ·

 Pairing: reconnect the battery ground terminal.
 Mount the mode selector.
 Press start/stop 11 times (foot off brake, engine been off for at least 1 minute).
 Mode selector: hold left paddle down and right paddle up for 3 seconds.
 On-road icon flashes blue during pairing, settles to orange and white when paired.
 Same 11-press sequence pairs the Fox Connect smartphone app.

-Plan 5-6 hours for the electrical install if you’re methodical.
+Fox’s videos make 5-6 hours feel realistic for the electrical install if you’re methodical.
 It’s not technically difficult, just tedious.
 Lots of trim removal, lots of harness routing, lots of reassembly.

 Fox Connect app